MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 <!-- -->

-Save the components and run the Scene, and now the simulation should only run once you hit “Play.”
-The simulation should stop when you hit “Pause.”
+Save the components and run the Scene, and now the simulation should run once you hit `Play.` The simulation should stop when you hit `Pause.`

 ![Pause](../media/image54.gif)

+# Clear and Randomize

-Next we’ll implement Clear and Randomize.
+Next we’ll implement `Clear` and `Randomize`.

->[action]
+> [action]
 >Put the following into the Clear method:
 >
 ```